charasyn/Information/README.md

 ## 4. Create a Private GitHub Repository
 Now that you have an account, you can create your repository (repo) for the course.
 Only one person per group needs to create a repo.
-Navigate to your repositories page and click the green button in the upper-right labeled “New” to create a new repo.
+Navigate to your repositories page and click the green button in the upper-right labeled `New` to create a new repo.

 <p align="center">